halimyoussef/FakeNewsClassifier-BERT/README.md

 | TRUE | gianluigi buffon won an award for goalkeeping. | 1 | he was the first ever goalkeeper to win the golden foot award, and was also named the iffhs world's best goalkeeper a record five times, alongside iker casillas and manuel neuer |
 |FALSE|narendra modi is not a member of the bharatiya janata party.|0| he is a member of the bharatiya janata party (bjp) and of the rashtriya swayamsevak sangh (rss), a right wing hindu nationalist paramilitary volunteer organisation|

-While the UKPSnopes corpus comes with already fetched ETS created from the fact-cheking website _Snopes_, FEVER's ETS had to be fetched with the Wikipedia library on NAME FILE
+While the UKPSnopes corpus comes with already fetched ETS created from the fact-cheking website _Snopes_, FEVER's ETS had to be fetched with the Wikipedia library on [ets_extraction.ipynb](https://github.com/halimyoussef/FakeNewsClassifier-BERT/blob/main/ets/ets_extraction.ipynb)

 ## Results